Intrinsic mirrors for minimal adjoint orbits and categories of singularities: The Landau--Ginzburg model

-which defines a surface in $\mathbb C^2 \times \mathbb C^*$.
+which defines a surface in $ \mathbb C^* \times \mathbb C^2 $.

-To obtain an LG model, we take the potential $\vartheta_2$, linked to the compactification divisor.
-It is also possible to justify considering the sum $\vartheta_2+\vartheta_3+\vartheta_4$ as a potential, but we shall see that the choice of $\vartheta_2$ solves the problem at hand.
+To obtain an LG model, we take as a potential the function $\vartheta_2$, linked to the compactification divisor, and we shall see that the choice of $\vartheta_2$ solves the problem at hand.